charlotteholland456/COMP5043-Group-33/Week 4/Meeting Agenda - 15th October.md

 State of completion of actions:
 - Completed our quality requirements analysis and implemented feedback from the group during the last meeting.
 - Uploaded our quality requirements analysis documents to the group GitHub repository.
-- Begun drafting our allocated subsystem's UML and Activity Model diagrams.
+- Begun drafting our allocated subsystem's UML diagrams.

 UML and Activity Model diagrams:
 - Each member of the group will come to the meeting with their draft UML diagrams.